Chart Color Schemes

 Caddens's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results across Caddens, particularly for younger cohorts who have a very low prevalence of common health conditions.
-Approximately 57% (~2,087 people) of the total population has private health cover, compared to 53.8% in Greater Sydney.
+Health outcomes data shows notable results in Caddens, with younger cohorts exhibiting a low prevalence of common health conditions.

+Approximately 57% (~2,071 people) of the total population have private health cover.
 The most prevalent medical conditions are asthma and arthritis, affecting 5.5 and 4.5% of residents respectively.
-80.3% of residents report no medical ailments, compared to 69.5% in Greater Sydney.
-As of 2021, 13.0% (476 people) of residents are aged 65 and over, lower than the 14.1% in Greater Sydney.
-Health outcomes among seniors require more attention than the broader population.
+80.3% of residents declare no medical ailments, compared to 69.5% in Greater Sydney.
+Caddens has 13.1% (476 people) of residents aged 65 and over, with health outcomes among seniors requiring more attention than the broader population.

 Frequently Asked Questions - Health